 The better-resolved late Holocene records tend to come from small lake basins (e.g. oxbows), which have small pollen catchment areas.
-This means that they reflect predominantly local-scale changes and are, therefore, more susceptible to having their palaeorecord dominated by signals of ancient human land use and local hydrology (e.g. savanna gallery forest), rather than regional climate.
-Many of these smaller records were specifically selected in the original study to investigate local-scale human impacts around known occupation records (Iriarte et al., 2012; Whitney et al., 2014; Carson et al., 2014, 2015);
+This means that they reflect predominantly local-scale changes and are, therefore, more susceptible to having their palaeo-record dominated by signals of ancient human land use and local hydrology (e.g. savanna gallery forest), rather than regional climate.
+Many of these smaller records were specifically selected in the original study to investigate local-scale human impacts around known occupation records (Iriarte et al., 2012; Whitney et al., 2014; Carson et al., 2014, 2015).

 In order to address these complicating factors of pollen catchment area and the anthropogenic signal, any future effort to obtain better-resolved Holocene pollen records in the lowland Amazon should make careful consideration of the sampling methodology employed.
 Carson et al. (2014) demonstrated that sampling a combination of small and large lake basins from within the same catchment allows a distinction to be made between local-scale, anthropogenic impact and regional-scale, climate-induced vegetation changes.
 In regions such as the C Amazon, where lakes are predominantly limited to small oxbows, an sampling approach might be to analyse cores from multiple records within the same locality, and to compare those records, in order to identify any regionally significant pattern of palaeovegetation change (Cohen et al., 2012; Whitney et al., 2014).
 Oxbow lakes are dynamic features, and so require careful interpretation.
-However, their higher sedimentation rate means that they have the potential to provide the high temporal resolution palaeovegetation records of the late Holocene, which currently are largely absent from the Amazon lowlands.